Survey the moment

 - no third-party server or database required

-- notifications are received and surveys can run even when offline
+- notifications are received in the user timezone even when offline

 The PIEL Survey can be distributed to participants using iOS or Android devices.